MicrosoftDocs/winrt-api/windows.ai.machinelearning/tensorint32bit_getasvectorview_548235534.md

 # Windows.AI.MachineLearning.TensorInt32Bit.GetAsVectorView

 ## -description
-Returns a read only view of the data.
+Returns a read-only view of the data.

 ## -returns
+A read-only view of the data.

 ## -remarks